 Too Cold to Leave Pet In Car?

-The cold weather is here and while many people know the dangers of leaving pets in a hot car, many forgot that leaving a pet in a cold car can also be dangerous.
+The cold weather and winter temperatures are here and while many people know the dangers of leaving pets in a hot car, many forget that leaving a pet in a cold car can also be dangerous.

-Perhaps you plan to take your pet with you for a quick trip to the store, or to run errands, or while you’re out holiday shopping.
+Perhaps you plan to take your pet with you for a quick trip to the store to run errands or out holiday shopping after a quick trip to the vet’s office.
 But how cold is too cold if you plan to leave them in the car?